jcesarmobile/PhonegapOCRPlugin/README.md

 drag OCRPlugin.js to your www folder

-Add the plugin to cordova.xml
+Add the plugin to Cordova.plist

 com.jcesarmobile.OCRPlugin   OCRPlugin